A Survey on 3D Gaussian Splatting: 3D Gaussian Splatting: Directions

-\redtext{The challenge of 3D GS for sparse inputs centers on the modeling of priors, whether through depth information, generative models, or feed-forward Gaussian models.
-The fundamental trade-off lies between overfitting to available views and using learned priors for generalization.
-Future research could explore adaptive mechanisms for controlling this trade-off, potentially through learned confidence measures, context-aware prior selection, user preferences, \etc In addition, while current methods focus on static scenes, extending these approaches to dynamic scenarios presents an exciting frontier for investigation, particularly in handling temporal consistency and motion-induced artifacts.}
+The challenge of 3DGS for sparse inputs centers on how priors are modeled, whether through depth information, generative models, or feed-forward Gaussian models.
+In practice, there is a trade-off between regularization-based methods, which rely on strong constraints and per-scene optimization (favoring geometric quality but incurring higher computation), and generalizability-based methods, which use learned priors for fast feed-forward inference (favoring speed and cross-scene generalization, but sometimes at the expense of geometric fidelity).
+We summarize these characteristics in Table~\ref{tbl:sparse_tradeoff}.
+Future research could explore adaptive mechanisms to control this trade-off, for example via learned confidence measures, context-aware prior selection, or user preferences, \etc In addition, while most current methods focus on static scenes, extending these approaches to dynamic scenarios presents an exciting direction, particularly in handling temporal consistency and motion-induced artifacts.